 Some so-called experts predicted island nations being obliterated by 2000.
 Thankfully, that didn’t happen.

-Other so-called experts predicted that part of New York City would be submerged by 2019.
+Other so-called experts predicted that part of New York City would be submerged by 2019, including the West Side Highway.
 Of course, it didn’t happen.

 By 2020, so-called experts predicted that Great Britain would be as cold as Siberia (predicted in 2004).
 This did not happen.

 Major European cities will be sunk beneath rising seas as Britain is plunted into a “Siberian” climate by 2020. — The Guardian newspaper in 2004